Zelmoghazy/st-link-v2-clone/README.md

        style="border-radius: 30px;"/>
 </p>

-* SEGGER system view can be used with it
+* SEGGER System View can be used with it

 <p align="center">
   <img src="./Images/SystemView_9ZcV2Ncmvv.png"